YangLabHKUST/MR-APSS/README.md

 ```

 # Usage
 We illustrate how to analyze GWAS summary level data using the MRAPSS software by an real example, i.e. BMI (UKB) (exposure) and T2D (outcome).
-The MRAPSS analysis comprises following steps:
+The MRAPSS analysis comprises the following steps:

  Step 1: Prepare data and estimate nuisance parameters